-Having all this collateral and pitch preparation completed up front, will help you be more confident about your message and overall ask.
-The ability to have the right story from the beginning increases your odds of success and a solid closing ask at the end will give investors a clear idea of where they fit into your business and what they can expect to get out of investing.
+Have all this collateral and pitch preparation completed up front.
+It will help you be more confident about your message and overall ask.
+The ability to have the right story from the beginning increases your odds of success.
+A solid closing ask at the end will give investors a clear idea of where they fit into your business and what they can expect to get out of investing.

-This is not a static process, each time you pitch, the takeaways and lessons learned can be incorporated in your pitch deck and your pitch can be adjusted accordingly.
-Fundraising can be a time-consuming endeavor, but listening to your audience and leaning on your mentor’s expertise can help make it shorter.
+This is not a static process.
+Each time you pitch, the takeaways and lessons learned can be incorporated in your pitch deck and your pitch can be adjusted accordingly.
+Startup funding can be a time-consuming endeavor.
+But listening to your audience and leaning on your mentor’s expertise can help make it shorter.

 Once the meeting is had the “ball is in their court” right?
 Wrong!
 Make sure you follow-up with investors with a layered communication strategy.
 This includes thank you emails, invitations to join your mentor newsletter, social site invites, investor portal invites, etc. Company updates and new developments from the product side can create a compelling case for deeper investor engagement over time.

 Finally, one of the most important parts of any pitch is remembering to ask for the close.
 It’s hard to ask for money.
 So don’t think of it like you’re asking for something, but rather that you are offering something.
 Investors are looking for good investments, that’s their whole business model.
 You are giving them the deal they are looking for.